The joy, fear, and occasional humiliation of playing as an amateur in the AT&T Pebble Beach Pro-Am

 Even three-putting on national television is one of life’s great experiences at the AT&T Pebble Beach Pro-Am.
-This year was my seventh time as an amateur in the field.
+Last year was my seventh time as an amateur in the field.
 On 18 at Pebble on Saturday, I kept my first putt on the pro side, so it looked like it might go in, but under rainy conditions the putts still roll out and I missed my three-footer coming back.

 My friend Jim Nantz in the tower, searching for something nice to say about me, noted that my tee shots are so straight that I’m known for never losing a golf ball.
 (I once played seven straight days on a buddies trip to Scotland using the same ball from start to finish.)
 But when you think about it, the praise is actually a knock.
 It only means I’m so short off the tee, I can’t hit it far enough to lose it.
 As Peter Ueberroth said to me at one cocktail party, “Our drives are so short, we can run out and catch them.”

 How’d I get an invitation?
 Serendipity.
 On a Saturday in late October, my cell phone rang and it was Bill Perocchi, the CEO of Pebble Beach Company, and he asked me if I could play.
 If you ever get one of those calls, yes is the answer.
 Yes, sweet mother of pearl, yes.
-Then a leather-bound invitation arrives in the mail with Clint Eastwood’s signature.
+Then a leather-bound invitation (below) arrives in the mail with Clint Eastwood’s signature.
 You send in your check and you’re in.
 Most invitees stay at The Lodge, which is every bit as grand and cool as it sounds.
 You can’t wait.

 The first week in February arrives, and you fly into San Francisco, drive the two hours to Del Monte Forest, then take 17-Mile Drive to Pebble Beach.
 Even the directions are cool.
 I like to arrive on Sunday and go to church at the Carmel Mission, where Junipero Serra was the club pro.
 The mission looks like a backdrop from the movie Zorro.
 Dine at Casanova, of course, the best restaurant in Carmel.